anima-libera/qwy2/README.md

 ### What to expect from this project?

 I don't even know.
 On the one hand, I have abandoned many projects in the past, on the other hand, "making Minecraft" was pretty much what had me started programming 10 years ago.
-Now that I have the power to do it, I would be a shame to not do it.
+Now that I have the power to do it, it would be a shame to not do it.

 ### Reporting a bug or an issue, suggesting a feature, etc.?